 Can I get a breakdown of closing costs before I commit to a loan?

-You can get a rough estimate of closing costs by using one of the many closing costs calculators online.
-An even better idea is to contact the loan officers at E-Central Credit Union in Pasadena, CA. Like all reputable lenders, we will provide a form called a “Good Faith Estimate” that details the closing costs for the mortgage you’re applying for.
+loan officers at E-Central Credit Union in Pasadena, CA. Like all reputable lenders, we will provide a form called a “Good Faith Estimate” that details the closing costs for the mortgage you’re applying for.
 You should always understand exactly what you will owe.

 I want to apply for a Federal Housing Administration (FHA) mortgage.
 Is there anything I should know about FHA closing costs?